How to conduct a pay equity analysis

 7. Develop administration policies

 This step is your opportunity to define your compensation philosophy.
 What will you do when: an employee is outside of range (either above or below midpoint), performance has changed overtime, or an individual has changed positions?
 By developing your administration policies and procedures, you are anticipating how you will address specific situations in a proactive, intentional manner.
+These policies should align with your organization's commitment to DEIB (Diversity, Equity, Inclusion, and Belonging) initiatives.

 8. Create and execute a communication plan

 Without proper communication, your pay equity analysis project can fail.
 Today, people have different levels of expectations around pay transparency and communication.
-Your compensation philosophy and degree of preferred transparency within influence communication.
+Your compensation philosophy and degree of preferred transparency will influence communication.
 Compensation is a very emotional topic to employees.
 You must be able to appropriately and effectively convey how you are managing compensation.
 Communication should extend to not only base compensation but also any type of unique benefits and other rewards that are important to employees.

 What’s the value of a third party?